 Studies have linked lower levels of post-workout muscle soreness with water intake before, during and after workouts.
 The takeaway?
 Stay hydrated and experience less discomfort.

 The amount of water you should be drinking in a day depends on your size, age, gender, lifestyle and other factors.
 However, the classic eight eight-ounce glasses of water a day remains a good rule of thumb for most adults.
 Sound like a lot?
 Don't worry — about a third of that you get from the food you eat, and another quarter to a third just from the beverages you pair with your meals — so long as they're not alcoholic, which is dehydrating.

 Learn Proper Exercise Form at Your Local Gateway Region YMCA

-Our YMCA trainers and staffare more than happy to help answer any questions you have related to your workout regimen, form and overall exercise habits.
-Ask us about:
+Our YMCA trainers and staff are more than happy to help answer any questions you have related to your workout regimen, form and overall exercise habits.
+Find the YMCA location nearest you and ask us about:

 Cheers to your health!